 Built around MAX4533 electronic switch IC.
 Very bad drooprate, maybe some better opamp-buffer and/or capacitor should do it… 4533-SH.pdf

 NOT TESTED.
 The idea is to have two alternative decay-times to choose between with logic input. perc-env.pdf

-This interface connects to the centronics parallell port and outputs 8 channel gate and 4 channel 1v/oct CV with 12 bit resolution.
+This interface connects to the centronics parallel port and outputs 8 channel gate and 4 channel 1v/oct CV with 12 bit resolution.
 Based on MAX536 Quad ADC and 74LS244 Octal Buffer.
-I’ve redesigned this to use an Arduino over USB port instead, since todays computers does not have parallell ports.. pc_interface.pdf
+I’ve redesigned this to use an Arduino over USB port instead, since todays computers does not have parallel ports.. pc_interface.pdf